Leenuus/nvim-config/README.md

 local tb2  = vim.list_extend(vim.deepcopy(dst), tail_of_t2)
 ```

+### Evaluation Timing and Currying

-- when dealing with file path relative keybindings, make sure expand/get the path as the keybinding function is invoked, making sure **these codes are not evaluated at neovim startup**.
+When dealing with file path relative keybindings, make sure expand/get the path as the keybinding function is invoked, making sure **these codes are not evaluated at neovim startup**.
 So you may need a closure for most of the times.